-

 A question concerning papyrus (rather than parchment) palimpsests came up recently in the comments over on Bart Ehrman’s blog.
 I thought I would post here a good example of a papyrus palimpsest, namely the papyrus codex containing the commentary on … Continue reading

-Posted in Codices, Palimpsests, Tura Papyri
+Posted in Codices, Palimpsests, Reuse of manuscripts, Tura Papyri

 Leave a comment